 Clearly conceptualism and postmodern ideology had worked to de-skill the art object and detach it from its human content and relation to life.
 I saw how this “emptying out” paved the way for neoliberal market values to fill the void, dictating which art would become popular in higher education programs.

-run.
 The enticements of dealers and curators in museums and galleries who supported art that "got with the program" were too great to ignore.
-The organic link between creativity and skill was ruptured and art school education reflected the values of this market-driven, neoliberal, state of affairs.
+The organic link between creativity and skill was ruptured.
+Now art school education reflected the values of this market-driven, neoliberal, state of affairs.

 Consciously or not, students were trained to be intuitively self-censoring against choosing skilled ways of self expression early in the art learning process.
 Why not appropriate a picture of a nude rather than learning to draw one?
 Why not put a bunch of bricks or wood beams on the ground like the minimalist artist, Carl Andre, rather than actually trying to sculpt in clay or carve in wood?
 It was much easier to go with a ready-made, de-skilled strategy as long as you had a clever intellectual argument handy when critique time came around.

-All parts of the mainstream art world—from art fairs to auction houses, from museums to galleries, from art education to art magazines and media—reinforces the inertia of the whole system.
+All parts of the mainstream art world—from art fairs to auction houses, from museums to galleries, from art education to art magazines and media—reinforce the inertia of the whole system.

 The monetization of education has made students prisoners of the system.
 The federal subsidies that used to support higher education have reverted to corporate giveaways and tax cuts for the wealthiest, making the cost 4 to 6 times higher in real terms than in 1980.
-Debt bondage is a great deterrent to freedom - curtailing a students developing the capacity to critique the basis of how they are taught and in the outrageous costs they will be burdened with for decades afterward.
+Debt bondage is a great deterrent to freedom - curtailing a student's capacity to critique the basis of how they are taught and and how the outrageous costs they will be burdened with for decades afterward.